-Explanation of the NEW Swedish grading system
+Supplement: Explanation of the Swedish Grading System

-The NEW Swedish grading system in detail
+The Swedish grading system in detail

 There are no final exams.
-Minimum requirements in order to achieve the Swedish upper secondary qualification “Gymnasieexamen” that qualifies you for university studies is a grade in courses totaling 2500 credits with a passing grade in 90% of these including a passing grade in Swedish 1-3, English 5 and 6, and Math 1b or c, 2 and the Diploma project.
+Minimum requirements in order to achieve the Swedish upper secondary qualification “Gymnasieexamen” that qualifies students for university studies is a grade in courses totaling 2500 credits with a passing grade in 90% of these, including a passing grade in Swedish 1-3, English 5 and 6, and Math 1b or c, and passing the Diploma Project.
 It should be noted that an E is the maximum grade for the Diploma project.

 At the end of the upper secondary school program, students receive a leaving certificate which lists all completed courses and the grade for each one.
-As you get a grade if you meet the grade criteria, in theory the whole class could achieve the same grade.
-Therefore students cannot be ranked 1st or 5th in their class and no other ranking system exists.
+As the grade means the student has met the grade criteria, in theory the whole class could achieve the same grade.
+Therefore, students cannot be ranked 1st or 5th in their class, and no other ranking system exists.